TalaikisInc/Quantrade/README.md

     await self.insert(df.dropna())
 ```

+## Issues

+* Yahoo dropped its data and as a concequence Quandl too.
+Project has some (very poor in my opinion) initial try to implement
+something portfolio strategies related, but this issue prevents the intention to develop portfolio strategies further.

-## Special features
+## "Special" features

 * It implements some concept of "automarketing", when results for each trade and month are sent to social networks, RSS, email.
-* As always, Nginx SSL config with A level security, big names don't do that.
+* As always, Nginx SSL config with A level security, big names don't usually do that.

 ## How to start